Aliases for NFATC4 Gene

 NFATC4 (Nuclear Factor Of Activated T-Cells 4) is a Protein Coding gene.
-Diseases associated with NFATC4 include Leukostasis.
-Among its related pathways are HTLV-I infection and Activation of cAMP-Dependent PKA.
+Diseases associated with NFATC4 include Leukostasis and Andersen Syndrome.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and RANK Signaling in Osteoclasts.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
 An important paralog of this gene is NFATC3.

 UniProtKB/Swiss-Prot for NFATC4 Gene

 Plays a role in the inducible expression of cytokine genes in T-cells, especially in the induction of the IL-2 and IL-4.
 Transcriptionally repressed by estrogen receptors; this inhibition is further enhanced by estrogen.
 Increases the transcriptional activity of PPARG and has a direct role in adipocyte differentiation.
 May play an important role in myotube differentiation.
 May play a critical role in cardiac development and hypertrophy.
 May play a role in deafferentation-induced apoptosis of sensory neurons.